top of page

 Ningxia / Inner Mongolia Border, 2001 - Michael Yamashita

-Though the wall sometimes faded into the background, Yamashita also captures its sometimes unexpected uses in the livelihoods and lives surrounding the wall.
-At the Luan River in Hebei, the structure of the Great Wall served as part of the dam that created the Panjiakou Reservoir.
-Subsequently, parts of the wall, as well as the farmland that originally surrounded it, sank underwater.
+In some moments, the Wall might be a few stones in the background; in others, it's presence fundamentally altered the livelihoods of those that surrounded it.
+At the Luan River in Hebei, the structure of the Great Wall had originally served as part of the dam that created the Panjiakou Reservoir.
+Subsequently, parts of the Wall, as well as the farmland that surrounded it, sank underwater.

 “It buried their livelihood,” Yamashita said, speaking of the local farmers of Panjiakou.
 “But they were able to adapt, to be fishermen.”
-Beyond adapting, the submerged sections of the Wall transformed into reefs abundant with fish, which allowed the locals of Panjiakou to make an even better living as fishermen than they had as farmers.
+In fact, the submerged sections of the Wall turned out to be a fertile habitat for fish, acting as an artificial reef.
+Eventually, the locals of Panjiakou were able to make an even better living as fishermen than they had as farmers.

 Simatai, Beijing, 2001 - Michael Yamashita